simonsfoundation/SCaIP/README.md

-Please refer to the following wiki [page](https://github.com/agiovann/Constrained_NMF/wiki/Processing-large-datasets) or read in the testing section below.
+Please refer to the following wiki [page](https://github.com/agiovann/Constrained_NMF/wiki/Processing-large-datasets) or read in the testing section below

 ConstrainedNMF
 ==============